This section is intended to support NPs in their understanding and application of the Nurse Practitioner practice standard.

 6. Am I restricted to ordering diagnostic tests from a list?

 Yes.
-NPs are only authorized to order certain diafgnostic tests permitted by legislation.
+NPs are only authorized to order certain diagnostic tests permitted by legislation.
 To see what is authorized, review the Diagnostic Test List.
 The practice expectations for public protection when ordering diagnostic tests are described in the Nurse Practitioner practice standard.
 The College has recommended to government that this legislation be changed.
 For more information, see Bill 179 FAQ.

 7. NPs are authorized to order prostate-specific antigen (PSA) laboratory tests for the purposes of diagnosing and monitoring clients.
 Can I also order PSA tests for screening purposes?

 Yes.
 Although PSA screening for asymptomatic men is not recommended, clients sometimes request the tests and NPs can order them.
 In all cases, you should educate your clients about the criteria for PSA testing and the potential risks (e.g., inaccurate test results).